base-org/web/apps/base-docs/docs/building-with-base/guides/build-with-thirdweb.md

 ## Conclusion

 Congratulations on reaching the end of this guide!
-You've now learned how to create an NFT collection using Thirdweb, mint new NFTs, and build an NFT gallery DApp on the Base blockchain!
+You've now learned how to create an NFT collection using Thirdweb, mint new NFTs, and build an NFT gallery app on the Base blockchain!

-As a next step, check out other prebuilt [smart contracts](https://thirdweb.com/explore) and starter [templates](https://portal.thirdweb.com/templates) provided by the [thirdweb](https://portal.thirdweb.com) platform that can help you build your next DApp on Base.
+As a next step, check out other prebuilt [smart contracts](https://thirdweb.com/explore) and starter [templates](https://portal.thirdweb.com/templates) provided by the [thirdweb](https://portal.thirdweb.com) platform that can help you build your next onchain app on Base.

 ---